Athol in his punk days at 21

 Athol aged 17 at his high School Graduation

 My mother also belonged to a Jewish Christian group ('Jewish Evangelical Witness' founded by Lawrence Duff-Forbes) as well as the Anglican Church.
 She had become an Evangelical through the preaching of Billy Graham when he came to Perth in 1959.
 In my teens I became very interested in religion and politics.
 I became involved with right-wing conservative groups such as the Australian League of Rights which were often anti-semitic and I believed that there was a worldwide Jewish conspiracy and that Jewish bankers were controlling the world.
 I even started to doubt the extent of the Holocaust after reading David Irving and I became friends with mad Jack Van Tongeren who later blew up Asian restaurants.
 Of course I never told Jack about my Jewish ancestry as he was very anti-Jewish and adored Hitler.
 At 14 I read a British Israelite book belonging to my mother called "Christians Awake" by Gilbert Saddler and I became interested in the Bible and a supporter of the British Israel World Federation.
 I later found out that my great grandparents Leonard and Hannah and many of my grandmother's siblings had been believers in the British Israel Identity which was popular before World War Two.
 This earlier form of British Israelism was pro-Jewish and pro-Zionist but later forms became anti-Jewish and anti-Zionist which also influenced me in a negative way.
 At this time I was also starting to get interested in the occult and reincarnation.
-I shared this interest with my Russian step-grandmother Madame Nadine (Nana Wuffa) who was a co-founder and president of the Western Australian Ballet Company.
+I shared this interest with my Russian step-grandmother Madame Nadine (Nana Wuffa) who was a co-founder and past president of the Western Australian Ballet Company.
 We would discuss together the world religions and I became fascinated with the books of Edgar Cayce and Paul Brunton among others.
 At this time I was anti-Judaism and anti-Catholic.
 I also went through many fashion phases such as punk, goth and Prince (in his purple phase) and Billy Idol.

 Perry, Athol (the little blonde boy), Regan (baby), Tamara and Dean